Best MLB bets today: Cubs vs. Blue Jays prediction, picks, props for August 12

 Check out the SportsLine Projection Model's best MLB picks for Tuesday's Chicago vs. Toronto game

-There are eight MLB teams with at least 67 wins, and two of them will battle in a three-game set in Toronto.
-The first matchup of the series between the 67-50 Chicago Cubs and 69-50 Toronto Blue Jays is at 7:07 p.m.
-ET on Tuesday, Aug.
-12 on TBS.
-Despite each team having a strong record, both find themselves in different situations in their divisions.
-The Blue Jays are 4.5 games up on the second-place Boston Red Sox in the AL East, while the Cubs trail the Milwaukee Brewers by 6.5 games in the NL Central.
-That 6.5-game gap is tied for the largest margin between a first- and second-place team in a division, along with the Detroit Tigers and Cleveland Guardians in the AL Central.
+The Chicago Cubs and Toronto Blue Jays match up on Tuesday, August 12 to begin a three-game set that could end up being a World Series preview, with first pitch set for 7:07 p.m.
+ET on TBS.
+The Cubs have seen their advantage in the NL Central disappear thanks to Milwaukee's red-hot play, with the Brewers up 6.5 games on Chicago entering Tuesday's contests.
+The Cubs currently have the top NL wild card spot.
+On the flip side, the Blue Jays have a 4.5-game lead on the Boston Red Sox in the AL East and come into Tuesday's contest off a 5-4 win over the Dodgers thanks to Ernie Clement's home run in the ninth inning.

-Those interested in MLB betting at the top sportsbooks can get the latest Cubs vs. Blue Jays odds, predictions and player props from the SportsLine Projection Model.
-It simulates every game 10,000 times and enters Week 21 of the 2025 MLB season at a profitable 31-23 on top-rated MLB money line picks.
+If you're looking to get into MLB betting at the top sportsbooks, check out the SportsLine Projection Model for the latest Cubs vs. Blue Jays odds, predictions and player props.
+The model enters Week 21 of the 2025 MLB season at a profitable 31-23 on top-rated MLB money line picks.

 The Blue Jays have given the nod to Jose Berrios (8-4, 3.89 ERA), who has registered only one quality start in his past five outings.
 Cubs starting pitcher Ben Brown (5-7, 6.04 ERA) hasn't topped five innings in any of his last four starts and allowed 16 earned runs over those 18 innings.